 Unlike several other eventually consistent databases, Vespa doesn’t use distributed replica operation logs.
 Instead, reconciling replicas involves exchanging sets of timestamped documents.
 Reconciliation is complete once the union set of documents is present on all replicas.
 Metadata is checksummed to determine whether replicas are in sync with each other.

 When reconciling replicas, the newest available version of a document will “win” and become visible.
 This version may be a remove (tombstone).
+Tombstones are replicated in the same way as regular documents.

 If a test-and-set operation updates at least one replica, it will eventually become visible on the other replicas.